 top of page

-When he isn't playing tuba, composing, or teaching, Dr. Zegiel enjoys watching videos about Star Wars lore and astrophysics on YouTube, drinking coffee/tea while contemplating the scope of the universe, and hiking the numerous woodland trails of Michigan.
+When he isn't performing, composing, or teaching, Dr. Zegiel enjoys watching videos about Star Wars lore and astrophysics on YouTube, drinking coffee while contemplating the scope of the universe, and hiking trails with his partner, Mary Grace Ellerbee.

 bottom of page